nicolasJJJ/5ShotsOfKafkaInK8sBar/README.md

 # goal
 The main goal is to publish some recreatives projects for me to learn, exchange with people knowing more than me and maybe offer me new opportunities for data engineering projects.

-TODO : Repaint my white hair because of this cluster and make my producer work.

 # LittleMeteoProject